Handsome (Handsome album): Release history

 In Europe, the album came with a bonus disc which featured the songs "Closer" and "Spill".
 "Closer" appears as a hidden track on some versions, and was performed live in 1997.

 Handsome was reissued on vinyl in two different editions, through 6131 Records and SRC Vinyl, respectively.
 6131 pressed the album on two colors; SRC's version saw the album pressed on 180g audiophile vinyl, mastered for the format with lacquers made by Stan Ricker, inside of a matte gatefold jacket which fits the exclusive 7-inch including the B-sides "Closer" and "Spill".
 Both reissues were released in mid-September 2013.

+In a 2023 interview, Mengede said there had been interest for the band to officially release some of their live recordings, but that they chose not to due to the poor sound quality of the recordings.